wwPDB Deposition Policies and wwPDB Biocuration Procedures

 Minor changes may be made.
 These are defined as:

-Major revisions to coordinates that change the structure's geometry or chemical composition (such as a change in the sequence of the polymers or ligand identity) require the entry to be obsoleted and superseded by a new deposition.
-The major revisions include:
+Major revisions to coordinates that change the structure's geometry or chemical composition (such as a change in the sequence of the polymers or ligand identity) can be made through depositor-initiated or wwPDB-initiated updates.
+Major revisions include:

 The wwPDB reviews the entire archive on a regular basis and remediates PDB data as required.
 The coordinates themselves are never changed, but there may be changes in the meta data and nomenclature to assure consistency and uniformity in the files.
 The nature of the changes is described in a public document on the wwPDB site.
 In the case of global remediation, the individual authors are not contacted.
 A version number is assigned and recorded in _pdbx_version mmCIF category in every file.
 The older version is maintained as a snapshot on the FTP site.